Immortality, Inc.: In film and television

 This story was first adapted as the opening episode for the third series of the BBC science-fiction anthology series Out of the Unknown, starring Derek Benfield as Tom Clarke (a renamed Thomas Blaine).
 The master videotape for the episode was later wiped by the corporation, and only brief video and audio clips are known to exist.
 The Beatles discuss watching it in the first part of The Beatles: Get Back.

-The story was loosely adapted into the 1992 film Freejack.
+The premise was loosely adapted into the 1992 film Freejack.

 A famous scene from the novel involving a character lost in a future New York City and mistakenly getting in line for a suicide booth was parodied in the pilot episode of Futurama.